powsybl/powsybl-tutorials/metrix/src/main/README.md

 #### Results and Analysis:

-You need to get new columns in the output file OVERLOAD\_ BASECASE (which represent the difference between the flow in N and N-1 on the work) and OVERLOAD_OUTAGES (which represent the difference between the flow in N-1 and the threshold).
+You need to ask for new columns in the output file OVERLOAD\_ BASECASE (Difference between the flow in N and the maximum allowed flow in the base case) and OVERLOAD_OUTAGES (Difference between the flow in N-1 and the maximum allowed flow after contingency).

 | Ts    | OVERLOAD_BASECASE | OVERLOAD_OUTAGES |
 |-------|-------------------|------------------|